dwmkerr/hacker-laws/README.md

 The project is available as a PDF eBook, [download the latest PDF eBook with this link](https://github.com/dwmkerr/hacker-laws/releases/latest/download/hacker-laws.pdf) or check the [release](https://github.com/dwmkerr/hacker-laws/releases) page for older versions.

+A new version of the eBook is created automatically when a new version tag is pushed.

 ## Podcast

 Hacker Laws has been featured in [The Changelog](https://changelog.com/podcast/403), you can check out the Podcast episode with the link below: